Case Studies

 GARY SPICER

 Gary was from a small town in northwest Ohio.
-He graduated from The Ohio State University in 1969 and started working for Nationwide Insurance right after graduating.
+He graduated from The Ohio State University in 1969.
 He loved the Buckeyes, and attended every game he could through the years.
-Gary and his wife that time adopted two children, one from Korea, one from Columbus, Ohio.
-He loved his family, camping, fishing, and scuba diving.
-Gary and Jeanne were married at the end of 1999 and had a lot of fun, traveling when they could, camping every weekend in the summer and chasing the Buckeyes on the field.
+Gary and his wife that time adopted two children, one from Korea, one from Ohio.
+He loved his family, fishing, and scuba diving.
+Gary and Jeanne were married at the end of 1999.
+They traveled when they could, camping every weekend in the summer and chasing the Buckeyes.

 Gary retired after 33 years and shortly after started to lose his balance.
-In 2010, his speech began to speed up.
-His balance got worse and his speech became so garbled it was difficult to understand.
+In 2010, his speech began to speed up and then became so garbled it was difficult to understand.
 Jeanne became his interpreter and his shoulder to lean on during his 60’s.
-Gary began using a walker.
+As his balance got worse, Gary began using a walker.
 His vision became blurred and his eyes would get stuck in place from time to time.
-His ability to communicate diminished.

 Gary went to numerous neurologists.
 After five years of muscle tests, brain MRIs, and other evaluations, a doctor said Gary most likely had progressive supranuclear palsy (PSP).
 However, the doctor could not be sure unless Gary’s brain was autopsied after death.

 Over time, Gary withdrew more, shriveled up and became a prisoner in his own body.
-There are no medicines to help with symptoms.
+PSP was devastating and ravished him from the inside out.
+No medicines help.
 Gary survived for ten years, which was much longer than the norm.
-PSP was devastating and ravished him from the inside out.
 Gary was just 73 when his esophagus closed up.
-He was not a candidate for a feeding tube because of a mild heart attack.
+He was not a candidate for a feeding tube because of a heart attack.

 After Gary’s death, Jeanne donated his brain in hopes that research could continue.
 PSP was confirmed.
 Jeanne hopes that in the future numerous others can benefit from this finding or even find a cure someday.